Zerobeings/learn/README.md

 </p>

 ## Close Auction
-When an auction is created the default auction duraction is 7 days.
+When an auction is created the default auction duration is 7 days.
 Any bid submitted will expire at the end of the auction.

 > At the end of the auction, the ```closeAuction``` function needs to be called twice; once for the buyer and once for the seller. [thirdWeb portal](https://portal.thirdweb.com/pre-built-contracts/marketplace)